asarkar/spring/ufo-sightings/README.md

 The consumer reads from Kafka in batches and gathers analytics like number of sightings per state, per month, per year, per shape and holds the data in memory.
 3 consumers run in parallel reading from the same topic/broker.

 The app detects when the consumers are idle (thus, most likely done) and sends out notifications.
-After receiving notifications from the producer and all consumers, the analytics is printed to console and the app is terminated (I like how this is done using events :)).
+After receiving notifications from the producer and all consumers, the analytics is printed to console and the app is terminated (I like how this is done using events :smile:).

 ### Open Questions